ivan-guerra/programmador.com/content/posts/base-conversion.md

 can work with is finite.
 There's no standard "big number" library either.

 Google search revealed a number of big number libraries.
 Most of the libraries are unmaintained, header-only libraries.
-The best option was the GNU MP Library (GMP)[^1].
+The best option was the [GNU MP Library (GMP)][1].
 To quote the GMP homepage:

 > GMP is a free library for arbitrary precision arithmetic, operating on signed
 > integers, rational numbers, and floating-point numbers.
 There is no practical